2022 marks the 20th consecutive year State Machin…

 “When it was time to upgrade, we were looking for a system that would minimize our scrap costs and reduce cycle time,” recalls John Freeburger, Holmatro vice president of manufacturing.
 Complex designs of some parts could require 60 or more tools during production.
 Multiple tool changes were contributing to longer cycle times.

-To reduce cycle times, Holmatro decided to purchase a flexible manufacturing system (FMS) from Toyoda Machinery USA.
+To reduce cycle times, Holmatro decided to purchase a flexible manufacturing system (FMS) from JTEKT Machinery Americas Corporation.
 The FMS combines a FH450S horizontal machining center with 18 buffer stations and a rail-guided vehicle.
 The machine’s 500-tool storage matrix magazine features a four-position revolving tool changer that keeps the next tool ready and waiting for the machine’s rotating arm to swap it into process.

 This four-position changer eliminated any delay associated with tool changeover, even when a series of short cycle time tools is being processed sequentially.
 Overall, the tool capacity and speed of the matrix magazine delivered more than a 25 percent reduction in cycle time for Holmatro.